The Difference Between Posts vs. Pages in WordPress

 - Example: About me, contact, advertise pages

-Similar but not the same
+Posts and Pages are similar but not the same

 Although WordPress posts and pages might sound like “the same thing”, after taking a glance at this article, it’s obvious there are some significant differences.
-Use posts for dynamic content that you can organize in categories and tag appropriately.
+Use posts for dynamic content that you can organize into categories and tag appropriately.
 On the other hand, use pages for static content which describes your site in general.